-There are a few hurdles to getting a calcium binder such as apoaequorin to brain neurons.
-After ingestion it must first travel from the the gastrointestinal tract into the blood, then travel through the blood without binding blood calcium and cross the blood-brain barrier.
+There are a few hurdles to transporting a calcium binder such as apoaequorin to brain neurons in the human body.
+After ingestion, it must first travel from the gastrointestinal tract into the blood, then travel through the blood without binding to calcium, and finally cross the blood-brain barrier.

 The clinical significance of the change in test scores was not discussed, and the individuals’ Reliable Change Index was not calculated as recommended by CogState, the developer of the testing tools.
 Only the improvements in verbal learning and recall were reported in the published part of the Madison Memory Study.
 The improvement in the treatment group was identified as a 7.41% increase in words recalled.
 That is less than one word from a list of 12, meaning the results may not be enough to have any significant impact on daily life, if any improvement at all could be attributed to the supplement.

 While apoaequorin has had desired results in a laboratory environment, the oral supplement in a human body has not proven effective.
 The protein apoaequorin is digested in the stomach environment.
-And the trial using the Prevagen supplement was shown practically insignificant in improving memory.
+And the trial using the Prevagen supplement was shown practically insignificant for improving memory.

 First, look for clinical trials that show effectiveness in humans.
 Research on neurons in controlled laboratory environments helps to understand how a compound may impact neuron function, but it does not take into account the challenges of delivery.